openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 * A Roche Accu-Chek Insight pump (any firmware, they all work)
 <br>   Note: AAPS will write data always in <b>first basal rate profile in the pump</b>
 * An Android phone (Basically every Android version would work, but AndroidAPS itself requires at least Android 5 (Lollipop).)
-* The AndroidAPS app (at least v2.1) installed on your phone
+* The AndroidAPS app installed on your phone

 ## Setup